Retropaint/skelform_dev_docs/src/animating.md

 ## Interpolation

-Interpolation for most bone fields should be _modified_, not _overridden_.
+Interpolation for most bone fields should be _modified_, not _overridden_:

-Please see the pseudo-code below for the operation to modify fields with.<br>(eg; addition for position, multiplication for scale, etc)

 ```go
 frame := 12;